Important! Please schedule an appointment before coming to the embassy.

 The following documents (if applicable) must be submitted:

-- valid and signed passport (passport must be valid for at least three months beyond date of return and must have a blank page to affix the residence permit)
+- valid and signed passport (passport must be valid for at least three months beyond date of return)

 - copies of previous passports

 - Part of the consular fee must be paid at the time of your application and part of the fee has to be paid at the time of the pick up in Austria

 - application form (see above I)) - completed and signed (available only in German; application forms pertaining to categories II) to VII) are listed on the website of the Austrian Federal Ministry of the Interior.)

 - one recent picture (passport format, color, front view)